35 Types of Careers In Medicine You May Consider

-You are also responsible for pre-natal and ante-natal care provided to both the mother and the baby.
+You are also responsible for pre-natal, ante-natal and post-natal care provided to both the mother and the baby.

 31. Nursing assistant

 As the name implies, if you are a nurse assistant, you will be assisting the nurses to arrange medical equipment.
-You will take vitals of patients and file in the record.
+You will take the vitals of patients and file them in the record.